Priorities of the German Chairmanship of HELCOM

 - We plan to test marine mammals for pollutants in order to help assess the state of their health.
 As final links in the food webs in the Baltic Sea, the state of their health needs to be enhanced to ensure their conservation.

-6 – Understanding and responding to climate change and the Baltic Sea
+6 – Climate change and the Baltic Sea – understanding and responding

 Climate change is one of the most pressing environmental problems worldwide.
 The impacts of climate change have long been felt in the Baltic Sea and its coasts.
 Over the past two years, HELCOM has made major progress in tackling these problems.